netgroup/Dreamer-Testbed-Deployer/README.md

 Tips
 ==============

+Set Environment Variable At The Beginning Of testbed_deployer.py (vll_path)

 When you choose the build of Topology from json file, the topology must be saved in topo folder